cmput402/cmput402.github.io/content/group/basics-updated.md

 ## Submission Requirements

-- Submit the compiled PDF version of your report via eClass.
+- Submit the compiled PDF version of your report via Canvas.
 If applicable, also submit your .tex file (see [LaTeX usage guidelines](#latex-usage-guidelines) below).

 - Please name your file using the following format:
   - `<LabCode>_<GroupX>_G1_Report.pdf` (where X is your group number)